TCE Terminology Guide: Key Terms and Definitions

 An organization deal is a financial agreement between a buying organization and TCE that establishes the price of content-items based on the number of items purchased.
 The terms of an organization deal may include specific conditions such as the start date, minimal content items per month, price per content item, and renewal options.

-An RSS export is a generated (M)RSS feed based on a channel or feed.
-These are meant to facilitate the distribution of content to other platforms that are working with a revenue share model, as the TCE platform does not count every content-item in the RSS feed as a sale.
+An RSS export is a generated (M)RSS feed based on a channel, feed or source.
+These are meant to facilitate the distribution of content to other platforms that are working with a revenue share model.

 Content ingress is the process of ingressing content from a publisher to the platform.
 This can be done through a CMS, RSS feed or other API based integration.
 Each content-item that is ingressed into the platform is linked to a source.